True Love Waits (song): Composition

-The live version of "True Love Waits" released on I Might Be Wrong has Yorke performing the song alone on acoustic guitar.
+The live version of "True Love Waits" released on I Might Be Wrong has Yorke performing alone on acoustic guitar.
 According to Pitchfork, it features unexpected chord changes and "vehement" guitar strumming.
-The Phoenix New Times likened the "earnest" and "simple" arrangement to Radiohead songs from the same era, such as "Fake Plastic Trees".
+The Phoenix New Times likened the "earnest" and "simple" arrangement to Radiohead songs written in the same era, such as "Fake Plastic Trees".

 The studio version, released as the final track on A Moon Shaped Pool, was described as "mournful post-rock" and a "deconstructed ambient piano ballad".
-It features no guitar; instead, it uses a minimal, four-note piano figure, over which pianos are gradually overdubbed, creating polyrhythmic loops and textures.
+Instead of guitar, it uses a minimal piano figure, over which pianos are gradually overdubbed, creating polyrhythmic loops and textures.
 Bass enters in the second verse.
 Chart Attack described it as "slow and melancholy" in the tradition of Radiohead album closers such as "Videotape" from In Rainbows (2007).

-According to Yorke, the first verse — "I'll drown my beliefs / To have your babies / I'll dress like your niece / And wash your swollen feet" — addresses the "difference between young and old", when people grow out of childish behaviour; the narrator is offering not to grow up to keep someone they love.
+According to Yorke, the first verse—"I'll drown my beliefs / To have your babies / I'll dress like your niece / And wash your swollen feet"—addresses the "difference between young and old", when people grow out of childish behaviour; the narrator is offering not to grow up to keep someone they love.
 The lines "And true love lives / On lollipops and crisps" were inspired by a story Yorke read about a child left alone by his parents for a week who survived by eating snacks.
 The song has a "pleading" refrain: "Don't leave, don't leave."